Ellie Goulding: 2012–2014: Halcyon and Halcyon Days

-On 5 January 2014, Goulding premiered the music video for her song "Goodness Gracious" on her Vevo channel, later confirming that it would be her sixth single released from Halcyon Days.
-On 22 January 2014, Goulding confirmed through her Facebook page that she had contributed the song "Beating Heart" to the soundtrack for the film Divergent, based on the novel of the same name by Veronica Roth.

-On 3 February 2014, Goulding released a cover of the James Blake song "Life Round Here" featuring rapper Angel Haze through her SoundCloud page.
-On 19 February, Goulding won Best British Female Solo Artist at the 2014 Brit Awards.

-On 20 October 2014, she stated via Facebook that she will appear on the new Calvin Harris album, Motion, with a new song called "Outside".
-The song was released as the album's fourth single on 20 October 2014.
-Goulding also featured in Iggy Azalea's song "Heavy Crown", which was released on 21 November 2014 on Azalea's Reclassified, a reissue of her debut album The New Classic.
+On 5 January 2014, Goulding premiered the music video for her song "Goodness Gracious", later confirming that it would be her sixth single released from Halcyon Days.
+On 22 January, she confirmed through her Facebook page that she had contributed the song "Beating Heart" to the soundtrack of the film Divergent.
+On 3 February, Goulding released a cover of James Blake's song, "Life Round Here", featuring the American rapper Angel Haze through her SoundCloud.
+On 19 February, Goulding won Best British Female Solo Artist at the Brit Awards 2014.
+She stated on 20 October via Facebook that she would appear on the Harris's fourth studio album, Motion, with a new song "Outside"; it was released as the album's fourth single the same day.
+Goulding also featured on the Australian rapper Iggy Azalea's song "Heavy Crown", released on 21 November for Azalea's reissue album, Reclassified.